KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/crosschain.md

 - The `migrate_createimporttransaction` method performs the initial step in creating an import transaction.
 This method should be called on the source chain.
 - This method returns a created import transaction in hex format.
 This string should be passed to the `migrate_completeimporttransaction` method on the main KMD chain to be extended with the `MoMoM` proof object.
 - When using the MoMoM backup solution (described later), the created import transaction is not passed to the `migrate_completeimporttransaction` method.
-- In case of errors, it might be necessary to wait for some time before the back notarisations objects are stored in the destination chain.
+- The user may need to wait for some time before the back notarizations objects are stored in the destination chain.

 #### Arguments